Aprkot/Super-Mario-World-Remastered-Plus/README.md

-This is a fork of Super Mario World Remastered that adds some extra stuff to the game
+This is a fork of Super Mario World Remastered that adds some extra stuff to the game.
+Note that this game is still very buggy since I lack the proper coding skills to truly polish it.